Back

 Model answer (about 135 words, CLB 9)

 Hey Sam, I want to talk to you about Saturday.
-I know you're moving in, and I really do want to help, and I appreciate you asking me first.
+I know you're moving in and I really do want to help, and I appreciate you asking me first.
 But Saturday is our last long run before the race, and honestly, if I skip it I don't think I'll be ready.
 I've been building up to this for two months, and a full week without a long run could undo most of that.

-So I can't move with you on Saturday morning.
+So I can't move with you Saturday morning.
 Here's what I can do, though.
 I'll come over Friday evening after work, help you pack up the kitchen, and get the big stuff onto the truck.
 And I'm completely free all day Sunday.
 We can finish the move then, and I'll bring lunch.
 Does that work?

-Why does this score CLB 9
+Why this scores CLB 9

 • Clear decision with a specific reason (two months, one week).